-The Pittsburgh 2030 District (District) is a collaboration of building owners in Downtown Pittsburgh that aims to dramatically reduce energy and water consumption, reduce emissions from transportation, and improve indoor air quality.
-The 2030 District is facilitated by the Green Building Alliance.
+The Pittsburgh 2030 District is a collaboration of building owners in both the Downtown Pittsburgh and Oakland neighborhoods that aims to dramatically reduce energy and water consumption, reduce emissions from transportation, and improve indoor air quality.
+The 2030 District is facilitated by the Green Building Alliance (GBA).
 The SEA, as building owner of the DLCC, was one of the founding partners of the launch of the 2030 District in October 2012.
-At the end of 2013, 58% of real estate in Downtown Pittsburgh was committed to the 2030 District, representing 109 buildings and 35 million square feet.
+At the end of